samriddhi004/Techyvents/README.md

 - **User-Generated Events**: Logged-in users can add events, making it a collaborative platform for the tech community.
 - **Event Insights**: Learn about event types, benefits, and how they contribute to skill development and networking.

+## To-Dos
+- Make a profile page for each user.
+- Able to Save Events
+- Make each category redirect-able to those relevant events.
+- Make search bar functional acc to categories

 ## Tech Stack
 - **Backend**: Node.js, Express
 - **Database**: MongoDB